 So when you make a website request, to https://bowlerdesign.tech for example, the DNS server will look through a list of domain and IP address mappings to find the IP address best associated with the domain name you're looking for.
 If the DNS server finds a match, it redirects you to the server which is hosting the website.
 If the DNS server can't find a match, then you might see an error along the lines of

 So what does PiHole have to do with this?

 PiHole acts as your primary DNS server for your internal network.
 So as you're making requests on your local network, PiHole is checking every URL submitted, against the PiHole blocklist.

-This means that if you navigate to a website which has advertisements, PiHole will spot that the advertisement URL is in the blocklist, and then sending back the
+This means that if you navigate to a website that has advertisements, PiHole will spot that the advertisement URL is in the blocklist, and then sending back the

 ERR_NAME_NOT_RESOLVED error to us.